-- 163. The US, the UK and Canada use a scheme reference number as a unique identifier for different schemes.
-Promoters or material advisors receive a number for the disclosed scheme or transaction which they provide to taxpayers who have implemented the scheme.
-Taxpayers must include the scheme number on their tax returns.
-In addition, the UK require promoters to provide a quarterly report of clients to the tax authority and the US material advisor must maintain a list of clients and furnish the list (together with all documents that are relevant to determining the tax treatment of the transaction) to the IRS within 20 business days after the date of a written request by the IRS. - 164.
-Canada first introduced a Tax Shelter (TS) regime in 1989 with a relatively narrow range of reportable transactions.
+- 163. The United States, the United Kingdom and Canada use a scheme reference number as a unique identifier for different schemes.11 Promoters or material advisors receive a number for the disclosed scheme or transaction which they provide to taxpayers who have implemented the scheme.
+Taxpayers must include the scheme number on their tax returns on which the transaction is disclosed.
+In addition, the United Kingdom require promoters to provide a quarterly report of clients to the tax authority and the US material advisor must maintain a list of clients and furnish the list (together with all documents that are relevant to determining the tax treatment of the transaction) to the IRS within 20 business days after the date of a written request by the IRS. - 164.
+Canada first introduced a TS regime in 1989 with a relatively narrow range of reportable transactions.
 Under the TS regime, a promoter is required to obtain a tax shelter identification number, provide the number to participants and provide the list of scheme users.
 The identification number allows the tax authorities to track the arrangement and taxpayers who participate in it.
-Canada has additionally introduced a new Reportable Tax Avoidance Transaction (RTAT) regime that extends disclosure to avoidance schemes that were not caught under the TS regime.
-However the scheme reference number only applies to tax shelters under the TS regime and does not apply to reportable transactions under RTAT.
+Canada has additionally introduced a new RTAT regime that extends disclosure to avoidance schemes that were not caught under the TS regime.
+However the scheme reference number only applies to tax shelters under the TS regime and does not apply to reportable transactions under RTAT. - 165.
+Using a combination of a scheme reference number and a client list can help a tax authority to more easily identify the extent to which a scheme has been used and should ensure that there is full disclosure.
+Scheme reference numbers may also enable a tax authority to identify an individual taxpayer's appetite for undertaking certain types of transactions, as a tax administration can quickly and easily see what schemes the taxpayer has been involved in.
+This can then inform the risk assessment process for that particular taxpayer.
+However there may be higher up front resource and compliance costs from using a scheme reference number.